All of our GA and TS positions for AY 2023-2024 have been filled. This was a particularly competitive year for awards, due to the unusually large

 All students who apply for admission to the M.S. degree program as full-time students are automatically considered for GAships and TSships.
 As a rule, GAships and TSships are awarded on an annual cycle, starting in fall semester.
 Awards, however, are made for spring semester when positions are available, as is frequently the case.

+Graduate assistantships and tuition scholarships for fall are typically awarded starting in mid-to-late April.
 For full consideration for assistance, students should apply by April 1 for admission for the following fall or November 1 for admission for the following spring semester.

 The awarding of financial assistance is based on evaluations of people's applications, academic records, and professional and teaching experience.
 GAships and TSships, as a rule, are awarded by a departmental subcommittee rather than individual professors.
 Do not send CVs, resumes, and requests to individual members of our faculty; these will only be ignored.
 Rather, to increase your chances of receiving financial assistance in what has become a competitive process,

 - Make sure to secure three letters of reference for your application.

 - The graduate school must receive these before their personnel will process your application.

 - We require no specific format for these letters; however, do ask recommenders to complete the ETSU-provided form as part of their recommendations.

 - Ideally, at least two of these letters should be written by (former) professors who can speak to your academic performance.